 EDUCATOR PREPARATION AND LICENSURE

+IASB supports improved alignment between teacher preparation and the Pre-K-12 education systems.
 Preparation programs should be evaluated continually with the objective of providing training that reflects innovative and proven education methods designed to assess and maximize student achievement.
 Student needs must drive preparation programs.
+School boards, teacher preparation institutions, and the state must cooperate to ensure teachers obtain the knowledge and skills they need to teach to ensure all children can learn.
 Educators should be prepared to effectively teach the wide variety of students in Iowa classrooms.
-Requirements for approvals and endorsements should be based solely on the completion of state-approved education programs.
-The state shall be explicitly encouraged to embrace reciprocity agreements with other states with high quality education programs so as to increase diversity among our certified teachers and administrators.
+All Iowa educators must have the appropriate licensure, endorsements and accreditation from the board of educational examiners.

 School employees must be accountable for raising student achievement.
 An objective evaluation of all employees, performed on a regular basis, benefits the employee and the community and assists students in obtaining a quality education.
 IASB supports the right of school boards to exercise their authority to set standards of performance and establish rules of conduct for all employees.

 Administrators or their designees must have the authority and resources to evaluate personnel whom they supervise.

 Positive labor relations enhance the ability of employees and school boards to work together for improved student achievement.
 Ideally, collective bargaining should end in a voluntary settlement between parties.